andrewhill157/leiden/docs/source/driver_scripts.rst

     python run_all.py -u http://www.dmd.nl/nmdb2/ -output_directory my_output_directory

-This will download data from all genes on the specifed LOVD URL, saving one .txt file (``<gene_name>.txt``) with raw data as well as two VCF files per gene - one that contains remapped variants in VCF format along with data from LOVD as tags in the INFO field (``<gene_name>.vcf``) and one that has been annotated with HGMD/26K/DBSNP (``<gene_name>_ANNOTATED.vcf``).
+This will download data from all genes on the specifed LOVD URL, saving one .txt file (``<gene_name>.txt``) with raw data as well as one VCF file per gene (``<gene_name>_ANNOTATED.vcf``) with variants in VCF format and annotations (Variant Effect Predictor along with original data from LOVD table).

-Note that files are not saved for genes with no entries on LOVD.
-Variants that fail to remap to VCF format are save along with any information about their failure in ``remapping_errors.log``.
+Note that files are not saved for genes with no listed variants at the specified URL.
+Variants that fail to remap to VCF format are saved to ``<gene_name>_remapping_errors.log`` in their original LOVD table format.

 2. You already have the txt files containing raw data from LOVD, but want to re-run the rest of the process.
 Note that this was primarily useful during development, but may still have some utility for others.